Skip page header and navigation

 A strong focus on management and marketing is introduced from the start of the programme.
 Issues are considered from a global perspective as well as studying topical industry issues, social media, international travel operations & international cultures.

-International placements are integrated at level 4 and 5 enabling students to focus on progressing professional industry and operational skills and developing management understanding.
+International placements are also integrated enabling students to focus on progressing professional industry and operational skills and developing management understanding.

 At the final stages of the programme, students are encouraged to challenge industry conceptions and consider strategic management issues from both an academic and applied stance.